 For many people, the right company environment can be the biggest draw or turn-off when deciding whether to take a job or stay in a position.
 What does that mean?

 Take a look at your overall company culture.
 What are the core values of your business?
-Do you give to charitable organizations or have any environmental or social initiatives you participate in?
+Do you give to charitable organizations or have any environmental or social initiatives you participate in or an electric car salary sacrifice scheme?
 Because people spend so much time at work, they want to be a part of an environment that means something and an atmosphere that shows care and understanding for its employees.

 Gender equality is extremely important in the workplace and something people look at when deciding whether they feel comfortable with a business or not.
 Giving men and women equal pay, providing childcare (or covering the cost), and training managers to treat everyone equally will foster an environment of equality that will attract the best men and women to your business.